All in One View

 Git and GitHub

 Git is a version control tool, and GitHub is a platform that hosts Git projects and supports collaboration.
+They are primarily designed for managing code and other plain text files - they are not a general-purpose solution for all research files.

-File naming can help manage major versions (for example, report_v1, report_v2), but version control tools go further; they can record every change and allow you to return to a specific point in time, a bit like “Track Changes” for an entire project.
+return to a specific point in time, a bit like “Track Changes” for an

 You won’t be expected to use Git or GitHub yet.
 For now, it’s enough to understand why such tools exist and when they might be useful.